-As a beauty industry veteran, smoother, brighter, healthier looking skin is the reason I have become an advocate of Dry January.
+As a beauty industry veteran, smoother, brighter, healthier looking skin is one of the primary reasons I have become an advocate of Dry January.
 Alcohol is a diuretic that can cause your body to pee out more water faster, leading to dehydration and lack-luster, dry skin.
 Part of skin’s essential function is to control the loss of water from the body; alcohol consumption makes that more of an uphill battle.
 In essence, Dry January is a source of beauty from the inside out.

 Some people find that journaling helps them notice the effects of abstaining and encourages them to keep going.
 Others have found benefit from the Sunnyside App for mindful drinking.
 My approach is one of healthy substitution.

 As my body is experiencing the benefits of the alcohol hiatus, it’s a perfect time to introduce an alternative beverage habit.
 Golden Moment Turmeric Elixir is an ideal happy hour or evening alternative to a glass of wine.
-The modern take on a traditional Ayurvedic beverage is not only deliciously satisfying, it may help to further support sleep patterns, digestive health and skin radiance from the inside out, further enhancing the benefits of Dry January.
+The modern take on a traditional Ayurvedic beverage is not only deliciously satisfying, it may help to further support sleep patterns, digestive health and skin radiance, further enhancing the benefits of Dry January.

-With life feeling so out of control these days, it’s easy to understand why alcohol consumption has spiked since the onset of the COVID 19 pandemic; it’s an easy way to self-medicate and release feel good endorphins for a short-term lift.
+For many of us, a cocktail or two is an easy way to self-medicate the symptom of everyday stressors through the release of feel-good endorphins for a short-term lift.
 However, for far too many, it can lead to dependency that is difficult to escape.
-That’s why it’s a good idea to join the 30 million adults in the US who plan on participating in some version of a dry January to start 2023.
+That’s why it’s a good idea to join the tens of millions of adults in the US who plan on participating in some version of a dry January to start 2024.
 There’s meaningful satisfaction in taking control when we can.
 A small success in January encourages commitment to ongoing healthy change and to brighter months and years ahead.